 Aside from choosing the right product, your blending technique is the key to achieving a perfectly contoured look.
 Luckily there are makeup tools that will help you get that flawless finish.

 For cheek, face and nose contouring, try an angular brush, like the IT Cosmetics Heavenly Luxe Angled Radiance Brush #10, that will help you apply the contour product more precisely.

 Contouring With a Beauty Sponge

-If you’re not a fan of brushes (or don’t own one), beauty sponges can also get the job done.
-Just make sure you blend lightly, using upward strokes until there are no visible lines or color separation.
+If you’re not a fan of brushes (or don’t own one), a beauty sponge like the L’Oréal Paris Infallible Makeup Sponge, can also get the job done.
+Blend lightly, using upward strokes until there are no visible lines or color separation.